qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 Dealing with large files might be daunting but, in general, following these instructions should make things easier.
-First, make sure that you have enough space for the zip download file; for the American Gut, you should have at least close to 700Gb but having close to a Tera (1000Gb) should be better as you will need to uncompress the zip file.
+First, make sure that you have enough space for the zip download file; for the American Gut, you should have at least close to 900Gb but having close to 2 Tb (2000Gb) should be better as you will need to uncompress the zip file.
 Second, make sure that your computer has all the sleep settings turned off;
 for example, in a Mac, got to System Preferences, Energy Saver, Power Adapter and unselect the option of "Put hard disks to sleep when possible"; don't forget to save the settings.
 Third, download the file but point to the storage that you want to save your file in; using Chrome, right click on the download button and select "Save Link As ..."; and select the location where you have enough space (see point 1).
-Fourth, wait for the download to finish, around 13hrs in an OK USA Internet connection for the AGP but this will depend on your Internet service.
-Finally, unzip de file with a newer version of zip.
+Fourth, wait for the download to finish, this will depend on your Internet service.
+Finally, unzip the file with a newer version of zip (see below).

 By the way, if you are a developer and would like to add to Qiita the possibility of resumable downloads, we would happily welcome this contribution.